canonical/http-proxy-operators/http-proxy-configurator-operator/docs/how-to/upgrade.md

-# Upgrade guide
+# How to upgrade

 The `http-proxy-configurator` charm is stateless.
-Upgrading the charm is simply refreshes the charm to a new revision.
-Charm configuration and relations are preserved by Juju.
+Upgrade the charm by refreshing the charm to a new revision.
+The charm's configuration and relations are preserved by Juju.

-## Example of upgrading the http-proxy-configurator charm
+For example:

 ```bash
 juju refresh http-proxy-configurator